NCIP/caarray/software/caarray-client.jar/src/distribution/resources/external/v1_0/README.txt

                       classes.
 This directory also contains the domainModel.xml file for reference.

-/grid/lib             Contains JARs required at runtime for any caArray grid
+/grid/lib             Contains all JARs required at runtime for any caArray grid
                       service clients written in Java.
-These JARs are required for grid access in addition to the jars in the /lib directory.

 /grid/schema          Contains the XSDs that define the caArray grid service.
                       These may be imported into grid projects in Introduce in order to include caArray data types and services.

-/lib                  Contains the JARs required at runtime for both Java API
+/lib                  Contains all JARs required at runtime for any caArray
-                      and grid service API clients.
+                      Java API clients.

 Invoking Examples